acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 #### Tests

-To run the unit tests: `lein test`

-Tests are in the `game-test` namespace.
-To run selected unit tests: `lein test game.cards.agendas-test`
+To run the unit tests: `lein test` To run a selected unit test: `lein test game.cards.agendas-test`

 To combine test and repl run: `lein clean && lein test && lein repl`.
 This makes sure no compiled files are left from a branch switch or similar, and only starts the repl if all the tests pass.